How to Take Part in The Dakar Rally

 In addition, for motorcyclists you have to be over 18 years old, hold a FIM (Fédération Internacionale de Motocyclisme) Off-Road Rally License and have participated in an event held by the FIM World or National Championship.

 For health requirements you must be in top physical form or you will simply not last the race.
 Drivers have claimed that you have to think and behave like an athlete with personal trainers, dietitians, training regimes and stamina tests all good ideas for any interested party.
 This is why the best of the best rally drivers participate and these are the ones who win.
 You may be able to compete if you are below this standard of physicality, but it's not the same a peeling yourself off the couch and going to the store for some Cheetos.

 Since at least the last 5 years, criticisms of the Dakar Rally's environmental impact have lead to the Dakar Rally organization investing over half a million Euros into lessening it.
 This not only includes involvement in projects which offset the carbon footprint of an event which uses up so much fossil fuel, but considers conservation of historic and cultural sites of Latin America, donating monetarily to various charitable projects and providing exposure to some less thought of issues on a global scale.
 A big part of this also involves encouraging the corporations involved in these events to either exert influence or provide economic support.
 Although not all of these elements may be of public record and what this influence entails is not necessarily known in a larger context, there does seem to be a real attempt at environmental responsibility exert by the team.

 So, it is not impossible to take part in the Dakar rally, but it is true that it requires experience, physical ability, determination and relatively unattainable resources, none of which are easy to come by.

-If you want to read similar articles to How to Take Part in The Dakar Rally, we recommend you visit our Cars category.
+If you'd like to read similar articles to How to Take Part in The Dakar Rally, we recommend you browse around our Cars category.